ridulfo/nino-lang/README.md

 - 2023-10-04: Added tail-call optimization.
 More complex computations are now possible.
 - 2024-01-13: Simplified type system to only have 5 types.
 - 2024-01-14: Finished expression-to-AST-diagram, added more tests, added more support for arrays and improved printing.
+- 2024-02-12: Interpreter now keeps symbols in [scoped-symbols](src/scoped_symbols.rs) leading to a 10x speed improvement compared to the initial symbol table.

 ## Milestones

 - [x] Define complete syntax
 - [x] numbers